Generating DTSI and DTBO Overlay Files

 "

-You can then bitbake the recipe with the command:
+4. Bitbake the recipe with the following command:

 MACHINE=<machine-name> bitbake <firmware-name>

-You can find the compiled .dtbo files in various locations in $yocto_workspace/build using command find * -iname <firmware-name>.dtbo.
+5. Find the compiled .dtbo files in various locations in $yocto_workspace/build using the command, find * -iname <firmware-name>.dtbo.

 MACHINE=<machine-name> bitbake kria-image-full-cmdline

 The fpgamanager_custom bitbake class is a helper class to generate a set of FPGA firmware binaries.
-This method requires that user hand write their own .dtsi file.
+This method requires that you handwrite your own .dtsi file.
 This has been depreciated starting in 2024.1.
 The same bitbake class applies for Yocto, but this section aims to provide an example of how to use this bitbake class in PetaLinux.

 2. SOM BSP of the appropriate release